PostgreSQL Performance Tuning: Optimize Your Database Server

 mount -o remount,noatime,nodiratime /pgdata

-Please note that these suggestions are good for a start, and you need to monitor both the operating system and PostgreSQL to gather more data for finer tuning.
+These suggestions are good for a start, and you need to monitor both the operating system and PostgreSQL to gather more data for finer tuning.

-Huge pages
+Huge Pages

-There are two aspects to setting up huge pages for PostgreSQL: Configuring the OS, and configuring PostgreSQL.
+There are two aspects to setting up huge pages for PostgreSQL: Configuring the OS and configuring PostgreSQL.

 $ head -n 1 $PGDATA/postmaster.pid